Yi script: Yi in pinyin

-Trilingual signs, in Chinese (ideographic script), Yi (syllabic script), and Hani (alphabetic Han Pinyin romanization) on the Lihaozhai Township government office.
+Trilingual signs, in Chinese (logosyllabic script), Yi (syllabic script), and Hani (alphabetic Hanyu Pinyin romanization) on the Lihaozhai Township government office.
 Jianshui County, Yunnan.
 The Yi and Hani texts apparently have a syllable-to-syllable correspondence to the Chinese text.
 The standard Sichuan Yi Pinyin transcription is not used here because these signs are displayed in a province where the Nuosu (Northern Yi) language is not natively spoken.
 The displayed transcription with the modern Yi syllabic script (which is a huge simplification of the Classical Yi logosyllabic script which was used before the 1980s but with many non standardized variants) is less precise than the modern Hani Pinyin romanization.

 Only the Northern Yi (Nuosu) language spoken in Sichuan is currently standardized and officialized using the modern Yi syllabary.
 The syllabary may be used as well for other Lolo languages elsewhere in China, notably for the Hani (Southern Yi) dialect spoken in Yunnan Province, where it is used on some public displays (along with romanizations or Han transcriptions), but their Pinyin romanization uses a different system, based on Chinese Pinyin, which may offer additional phonetic distinctions that are still not representable in the standard Yi syllabary.

 The expanded Sichuan Yi Pinyin letters used to write Nuosu (Northern Yi) in Sichuan Province are: